Nigel Mansell: 1980–1984: Lotus

 During the season, Mansell planned to race in the 24 Hours of Le Mans sportscar event in order to earn extra money.
 At the time Mansell was paid £50,000 a year and was offered £10,000 to take part in Le Mans.
 Chapman believed that by entering the Le Mans race, Mansell was exposing himself to unnecessary risk and paid him £10,000 not to take part in the race.
 Chapman extended Mansell's contract to the end of the season in a deal that made him a millionaire.

 As a result of the gestures, such as described above, Mansell became very close to Chapman, who made him equal number one in the team with de Angelis, and was devastated by Chapman's sudden death in 1982.
 In his autobiography Mansell stated that when Chapman died, "The bottom dropped out of my world.
 Part of me died with him.
 I had lost a member of my family."
 Following Chapman's death, relationships at Lotus became strained, as replacement team principal Peter Warr did not have a high regard for him as a driver or person.
-Warr in his book titled Team Lotus – My View From The Pit Wall stated about the 1982 season:
+In his book Team Lotus – My View From The Pit Wall, Warr wrote about the 1982 season:

-"After carefully analysing the season just finished, it was completely clear who was the number one.
+After carefully analysing the season just finished, it was completely clear who was the number one.
 It was Elio.
 He was faster, he had out-qualified Nigel ten times to three.
 Elio had seven points scoring finishes to Nigel's two and in addition to Elio's win in Austria, had a tally of more than three times the number of points gained by Nigel.
 What is more, the margin by which Elio eclipsed his team-mate in qualifying overall was a huge 4.5 per cent.
-And all this in the year when, as near as can be reasonably achieved, the two drivers were given equal equipment and treatment."
+And all this in the year when, as near as can be reasonably achieved, the two drivers were given equal equipment and treatment.